-Ferretti, F., Saltelli A., Tarantola, S., 2016, Trends in Sensitivity Analysis practice in the last decade, Science of the Total Environment, http://dx.doi.org/10.1016/j.scitotenv.2016.02.133 Secrets of sensitivity analysis First secret: The most important question is the question.
-Corollary 1: Sensitivity analysis is not "run" on a model but on a model once applied to a question.
-First secret: The most important question is the question.
-Corollary 2: The best setting for a sensitivity analysis is one when one wants to prove that a question cannot be answered given the model It is better to be in a setting of falsification than in one of confirmation (Oreskes et al., 1994).
-[Normally the opposite is the case] Verification, Validation, and Confirmation of Numerical Models in the Earth Sciences, Naomi Oreskes, Kristin Shrader-Frechette, Kenneth Belitz, Science, New Series, Vol. 263, No. 5147 (Feb.
+One can sample more than just factors One can sample modelling assumptions, alternative data sets, resolution levels...
+Secrets of sensitivity analysis First secret: The most important question is the question.

+Corollary 1: Sensitivity analysis is not "run" on a model but on a model once applied to a question First secret: The most important question is the question.
+Corollary 2: The best setting for a sensitivity analysis is 'via negativa' It is better to be in a setting of falsification than in one of confirmation (Oreskes et al., 1994 ) [Normally the opposite is the case] Verification, Validation, and Confirmation of Numerical Models in the Earth Sciences, Naomi Oreskes, Kristin Shrader-Frechette, Kenneth Belitz, Science, New Series, Vol. 263, No. 5147 (Feb.
 4, 1994), pp. 641-646.
 Second secret: Sensitivity analysis should not be used to hide assumptions [it often is]

-Third secret: If sensitivity analysis shows that a question cannot be answered by the model one should find another question/model which can be treated meaningfully.
-[Often the love for the model prevails] Badly kept secret: There is always one more bug!
-(Lubarsky's Law of Cybernetic Entomology) And of course please don't ... ... run a sensitivity analysis where each factors has a 5% uncertainty http://ec.europa.eu/smartregulation/guidelines/docs/br_toolbox_en.pdf p.
+Third secret: If sensitivity analysis shows that a question cannot be answered by the model one should find another question or model [Often the love for one's own model prevails] Badly kept secret: There is always one more bug!

+(Lubarsky's Law of Cybernetic Entomology)

+And of course please don't ...

+... run a sensitivity analysis where each factors has a 5% uncertainty http://ec.europa.eu/smartregulation/guidelines/docs/br\toolbox\en.pdf p.
 392 ... where there is a major disagreement among stakeholders about the nature of the problem, ... then sensitivity auditing is more suitable but sensitivity analysis is still advisable as one of the steps of sensitivity auditing. p.
-393 Sensitivity auditing, $[\cdots]$ is a wider consideration of the effect of all types of uncertainty, including structural assumptions embedded in the model, and subjective decisions taken in the framing of the problem. $\left[\cdots \right]$ The ultimate aim is to communicate openly and honestly the extent to which particular models can be used to support policy decisions and what their limitations are. p.
+393 Sensitivity auditing, $[\cdots]$ is a wider consideration of the effect of all types of uncertainty, including structural assumptions embedded in the model, and subjective decisions taken in the framing of the problem. $\left[ \cdots \right]$ The ultimate aim is to communicate openly and honestly the extent to which particular models can be used to support policy decisions and what their limitations are. p.
 393 "In general sensitivity auditing stresses the idea of honestly communicating the extent to which model results can be trusted, taking into account as much as possible all forms of potential uncertainty, and to anticipate criticism by third parties."
 The rules of sensitivity auditing Rule 1: Check against rhetorical use of mathematical modelling; Rule 2: Adopt an "assumption hunting" attitude; focus on unearthing possibly implicit assumptions; Rule 3: Check if uncertainty been instrumentally inflated or deflated.
-The rules of sensitivity auditing Rule 4: Find sensitive assumptions before these find you; do your SA before publishing; Rule 5: Aim for transparency; Show all the data; Rule 6: Do the right sums, not just the sums right; the analysis should not solve the wrong problem; Rule 7: Perform a proper global sensitivity analysis.
-Quantitative story-telling "There is only a perspective seeing, only a perspective "knowing"; and the more affects we allow to speak about one thing, the more eyes, different eyes, we can use to observe one thing, the more complete will our "concept" of this thing, our "objectivity", be."
+The rules of sensitivity auditing Rule 4: Find sensitive assumptions before these find you; do your SA before publishing;